cpacilio/fishergw/README.rst

 About
 -----
-A Python package to compute Fisher matrices for gravtational wave models
+A Python package to compute Fisher matrices for gravitational wave models

 Installation
 ------------